mulesoft/api-console/docs/configuring-api-console.md

 If the path to `bower_components` folder is different than default (in the root path) then set this attribute to point the location of the folder, including folder name.
 This is used to compute location of OAuth2 authorization popup dialog.
-You can also set `redirect-uri` attribute to point oauth dialog directly.
+You can also set `redirect-uri` attribute to point OAuth dialog directly.

 ```html
 <api-console bower-location="static/api-console/bower_components/"></api-console>